stepanataccolade/docsv2/sources/index.md

 ## What is Shippable?

 Shippable was founded to simplify software delivery and to help Dev, Test, and DevOps teams innovate faster by reducing the time taken for code to be built, tested and deployed to production.
-Our unified, automated pipeline takes your code from from source control to production, without the need for IT automation tools or infrastructure code.
+Our unified, automated pipeline takes your code from from source control to production, without the need for configuration management/IT automation tools or infrastructure code.

 If you believe that developers should spend their time writing features and not on managing CI tools and infrastructure, you should check out Shippable today.

-Our 2 flagship products - Shippable CI and Shippable Deploy - give you a unified pipeline from source control to production, integrating with your favorite tools and services along the way.
+We have 2 flagship products - Shippable CI and Shippable Flow.

+**Shippable CI** is a powerful Continuous Integration platform natively built on Docker.

+**Shippable Flow** is focused on automating the flow of your application from source control to production by letting you create and manage delivery pipelines for your applications.
+Test and DevOps teams can easily deploy containerized applications to Container Services like Amazon's ECS and Google Container Engine.

+Both CI and Flow integrate with your favorite tools and services, such as build/test tools,  source control providers, docker registries, cloud providers, and container services.

 <img src="./images/how_it_works.png" alt="e2e pipeline" style="width:800px;"/>